brianhill/loops-and-orbits/final_projects/matt_nicolo/keplers_2nd_law.md

 ### Matt and Nicolo Standup 1

 Uncertainties: how to show the graphs.

 Finding the area for a non-right triangle will be a bit of a challenge.

 ### Matt and Nicolo Standup 2

-Triangles are drawn.
-Have cool new function.
-Rounding all the areas to make the presentation.
-Ideas for making the triangles more exact.
+Triangles are nicely drawn.

+Have good new function that solves area problem.

 ### Final Presentation Feedback